saecki/zig-grep/paper/paper.typ

     # -lutil -ldl -lpthread -lgcc_s -lc -lm -lrt -lutil -lrure
 ```]

-When linking C libraries, Zig isn't able to include debug symbols, so crash messages that would normally be informative, only show memory addresses:
+When linking C libraries, Zig is not able to include debug symbols, so crash messages that would normally be informative, only show memory addresses:
 #output[```
     thread 20843 panic: index out of bounds: index 14958, len 14948
     Unwind error at address `:0x2ebaef` (error.InvalidDebugInfo), trace may be incomplete